 And no, you can't waterproof them, no matter how much product you spray on.
 Water-resistant does not waterproof make!
 Wear them in the slushy cold streets & not only will your feet be cold, wet & uncomfortable, but you'll have ruined a perfectly

-If you need to wear your sheepskin boots in the snow, opt for a completely waterproof & treated suede that can endure the harsh winter weather conditions.
-Such as these EMU Australia waterproof sheepskin boots that I’ve reviewed & styled here.
+Need to wear sheepskin shoes resembling UGGs in the snow?
+Opt for a completely waterproof & treated suede that can endure the harsh winter weather conditions.
+Such as these EMU Australia waterproof sheepskin boots that I've reviewed & styled here.

 3. Rainboots.
 Yes, those Hunter Boots too!

 Can you wear Hunter Boots in the Snow?